infinum/frontend-handbook/React/Recipes/Session Handling.md

 };
 ```

 > **Note** we added `eslint-disable-next-line react-hooks/exhaustive-deps` to the `useEffect` hook.
 This is because we don't want to rerender the component if `condition` and `push` are changed.
 We are aware this is a dangerous thing to do, but in this case, it is a necessary evil.
-This issue will be resolved when React add finish `useEffectEvent` hook.
+This issue will be resolved when React finishes `useEffectEvent` hook.
 More about this can be found [here](https://react.dev/learn/separating-events-from-effects#reading-latest-props-and-state-with-effect-events)

 If we now implement this in our example, it looks like this.